TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Fix callouts rendering

+- rcon password should be *

 - If something is shoot-through, character weapons shouldn't collide with it either

 - Investigate why is changing maps moving to spectator